$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The holographic dictionary

 These canonical boundary charges naturally induce an operator product algebra at the asymptotic boundary.
 In contrast to the standard two--dimensional CFT framework, a one-dimensional CFT description can be obtained by effectively suppressing one of the coordinates.
 This is achieved by setting $z_2 = 0$ and identifying $z_1$ with the boundary coordinate $\tau$, or more simply by taking $z = \tau$:

 From these relations, it follows that $\cX$ transforms as a vector under boundary diffeomorphisms, while $\mathcal{L}$ behaves as a spin-two density.
 Throughout this analysis, the explicit dependence on the gauge parameter $\lambda$ has been omitted, as the boundary conditions no longer require it.
 In effect, the residual symmetries associated with the connection $a_t$ and the dilaton $x$ are interpreted as diffeomorphisms on the boundary circle, generated by the vector field $\epsilon$.
-It is thus observed that the asymptotic symmetry algebra of $sl(2,\mathbb{R})$ dilaton gravity with conformal boundary conditions is given by a single copy of the Virasoro algebra with central charge $c = 3k$.
+It is thus observed that the ASA of $\mathfrak{sl}(2,\mathbb{R})$ dilaton gravity with conformal boundary conditions is given by a single copy of the Virasoro algebra with central charge $c = 3k$.

-The conformal boundary profile of the dilaton field induces a structural extension analogous to the affine case, leading to an enriched version of the classical asymptotic symmetry algebra in $sl(2,\mathbb{R})$ JT gravity.
-In the conventional BF formulation, the asymptotic symmetry algebra is generated solely by gauge transformations of the $sl(2,\mathbb{R})$-valued connection $a_t$.
-However, once the dilaton field $x$ is promoted to a dynamical quantity, the residual symmetry subalgebra becomes more constrained, resulting in a more intricate physical structure.
-This generalized framework requires that the full symmetry algebra incorporate both the standard reparametrization modes and additional currents sourced directly by the dynamical behavior of the dilaton.
+The conformal boundary profile of the dilaton field does not modify the Virasoro algebra obtained under Drinfeld--Sokolov boundary conditions.
+In the conventional BF formulation, the ASA is generated by gauge transformations of the $\mathfrak{sl}(2,\mathbb{R})$-valued connection $a_t$, and this algebraic structure, including its central charge, remains intact.
+However, once the dilaton field $x$ is promoted to a dynamical boundary degree of freedom, the set of background-preserving residual gauge transformations becomes restricted.
+This restriction does not deform the Virasoro algebra itself, but it affects how the symmetry is realized on the boundary phase space.

-As a consequence, the boundary symmetry structure must necessarily include abelian extensions beyond the classical Virasoro algebra.
-This observation suggests that the Schwarzian action alone is insufficient to capture the complete boundary dynamics in the presence of a nontrivial dilaton configuration.
-Instead, a multi--component extended action is required to account for all dynamical features.
-In this context, the dilaton field assumes a dual role, encoding not only the background geometry but also the full algebraic structure realized at the boundary.
+Consequently, while the ASA remains a single copy of the Virasoro algebra with central charge $c=3k$, the boundary dynamics involves additional dilaton-dependent modes that are not fully captured by the Schwarzian action alone.
+In this sense, the dilaton plays a dual role: it determines the background geometry and constrains the admissible residual symmetries without altering the underlying algebraic structure.